smartcontractkit/documentation/.astro/src/pages/resources/glossary.md

 [External adapters](https://github.com/smartcontractkit/chainlink/wiki/External-Adapters) are what make Chainlink easily extensible, providing simple integration of custom computations and specialized APIs.

 A Chainlink node communicates with external adapters by sending a POST request with a JSON data payload.
-More information can be found on the external adapter [developers](./developers/) page.
+More information can be found on the external adapter [page](/chainlink-nodes/external-adapters/external-adapters).

 ### Function Selector